amadeamargo/book-search-engine/README.md

 # book-search-engine

 ## Overview
-This is a book search app that uses GoogleBooks API.
-Users can create an account, login, search for, and save their favorite books.
-This is a full stack MERN app.
+This is a book search app that uses GoogleBooks API, and MERN stack engineering.
+This app uses JSON Web Tokens to verify and authenticate users.
+Once logged in, users can search for and save their favorite books onto their dashboard.

 ## Heroku Deployment
 This app was deployed using Heroku.
 Link to the app: https://fast-ocean-17146.herokuapp.com/